 SenTIA plans various activities to build a community where everyone can live comfortably regardless of their differences in language, nationality, and culture.

-The Koryu Corner is located on the first floor of Sendai International Center.
+The Sendai Multicultural Center is located on the first floor of the Conference Bldg. in the Sendai International Center.
 The Koryu Corner aims to be a place that supports foreign residents living in Sendai or those traveling to the area for work or sightseeing by supplying useful information and aiding in interpretation when necessary.
 We also aim to help with citizen-based international exchange and international understanding activities by providing a place for groups to meet and by advertising their events.
-We hold yearly events that encourage international exchange between local citizens through seasonal activities or Japanese culture experiences.
 Please feel free to visit and use the services at the Koryu Corner!

 Japanese Language Courses